tonethar/IGME-230-GDD-Master/notes/web-apps-6.md

 ![Web Page](_images/events-4.jpg)

 - What happened is that when we added the `()` to the end of `onclick = divClicked()`, the function was called immediately, and the *return value* of the function (`undefined`) was stored in the `onclick` property instead of the function *reference* it was expecting.
-- Go ahead and change the code back so that it works again.
+- Change the code back so that it works again.

 ## IV. <a id="section4"></a>Events and Arrow Functions
 We can use arrow functions as event handlers too.
 You might recall that in the [Functions chapter](./web-apps-5.md) we mentioned that arrow functions have two advantages: